bassel27/Store-App/README.md

 7. View past orders
 8. Chat with customer service
 9. Manage products (add, delete, or edit) (only for admins)

+## Design:

+The UI/UX design for this project was taken from a free Figma community file available under the Creative Commons Attribution 4.0 International License.
+The original design was created by Mohsin Jutt and can be found at the following link: [here](https://www.figma.com/community/file/1154144837103334243).

 ## Screens